A proof of Reidemeister-Singer's theorem by Cerf's methods: Proof of Theorem

-The trick consists of replacing the horizontal foliation of the square with a new one which is still transverse to the vertical foliation, still horizontal near the boundary, and puts $f^{-1}(a+\ep)\cap \{x=0\}$ on the same leaf as $f^{-1}(c)\cap \{x=1\}$, where $x$ denotes the first coordinates of the square (see figure 1).
+For constructing $f_1$ we keep $f_1=f$ outside of $\mathcal M $ and change the level set foliation as said below.
+The level set foliation of $f_1$ coincides with the one of $f$ in the complement of $N$ in $\mathcal M$.
+Inside $N$, it is obtained by replacing the horizontal foliation of $N$ with a new one which is still transverse to the vertical lines, is still horizontal near the boundary, and puts $f^{-1}(a+\ep)\cap \{x=0\}$ on the same leaf as $f^{-1}(c)\cap \{x=1\}$.
+The new foliation in $N$ is the pullback of a foliation of $R$ by the standard projection (see figure 1).
+The value of $f_1$ is now well-defined.